-After announcing that Tesla will hold an event for the first Model S Plaid deliveries last week, its CEO Elon Musk on Monday said the new electric car will not arrive at all.
+After announcing that Tesla would hold an event for the first Model S Plaid deliveries last week, its CEO Elon Musk on Monday said the new electric car would not arrive at all.

 The electric car-maker has been teasing its Model S Plaid since 2019, and Musk said late last month that delivery for the vehicle would be delayed to June 10 as its needs one more week of tuning.

 Now, Musk said in a tweet: “Plaid+ is canceled.
 No need, as Plaid is just so good.”